 Risk: Mid-and-late-season sweet cherries are commonly affected.
-Powdery mildew may ruin your cherries with a white fungal growth on the cherry surface.
+Powdery mildew may ruin your cherry fruit with a white fungal growth on the cherry surface.

 6. Necrotic Ringspot

-Cherry Trees Affected: Necrotic ringspot affects sweet and sour cherries.
+Cherry Trees Affected: Necrotic ringspot attacks sweet and sour cherries.

 Treatment: Remove symptomatic trees to prevent spread to other cherry trees.

 Risk: Necrotic ringspot may stunt your tree’s growth and kill its twigs, buds, and foliage.
 PNRSV can cause fruit losses of up to 15% in sweet cherries and up to 100% in peaches.

 Cherry Trees Affected: Sweet and sour cherries are commonly affected by silver leaf.

 Symptoms: The first symptom of silver leaf (Chondrostereum purpureum) is a silver sheen on the affected leaves.
 The precise number of leaves affected will vary from tree to tree.
 The silvery leaves may develop brown, dead patches, and leaf symptoms may not appear year after year.